-- Define terminology associated with digital imaging systems. - Describe the various types of digital receptors. - Describe the response of digital detectors to exposure variations. - Compare the advantages and limits of each receptor type. - Evaluate the spatial resolution and dose effectiveness for digital radiography detectors. - Describe the histogram and the process or histogram analysis as it relates to automatic rescaling and determining an exposure indicator. - Relate the receptor exposure indicator values to technical factors, system calibration, part/beam/plate alignment and patient exposure. - Describe the response of PSP systems to background and scatter radiation. - Use appropriate means of scatter control. - Avoid grid use errors associated with grid cutoff and Moiré effect. - Identify common limitations and technical problems encountered when using PSP systems. - Employ appropriate beam/part/receptor alignment to avoid histogram analysis errors. - Associate impact of image processing parameters to the image appearance. - Apply the fundamental principles to digital detectors. - Evaluate the effect of a given exposure change on histogram shape, data width and image appearance. - Describe the conditions that cause quantum mottle in a digital image. - Formulate a procedure or process to minimize histogram analysis and rescaling errors. - Examine the potential impact of digital radiographic systems on patient exposure and methods of practicing the as low as reasonably achievable (ALARA) concept with digital systems. - Describe picture archival and communications system (PACS) and its function. - Identify components of a PACS. - Define digital imaging and communications in medicine (DICOM). - Describe HIPAA concerns with electronic information. - Identify common problems associated with retrieving/viewing images within a PACS.
+- Define terminology associated with digital imaging systems. - Describe the various types of digital receptors. - Describe the response of digital detectors to exposure variations. - Compare the advantages and limits of each receptor type. - Evaluate the spatial resolution of a digital imaging system. - Define sampling frequency. - Describe the Nyquist-Shannon theorem as it relates to sampling frequency. - Describe the impact of sampling frequency on spatial resolution. - Describe the impact of detector element size on spatial resolution. - Describe detective quantum efficiency (DQE) for digital radiography detectors. - Describe modulation transfer function (MTF) as it relates to digital radiography detectors. - Describe the histogram and the process or histogram analysis as it relates to automatic rescaling. - Describe the calculation of the exposure indicator (AAPM Task Group 116). - Define region of interest (ROI). - Relate the location and size of the ROI to the appearance of the image and exposure indicator. - Relate how the values of interest (VOI) impact image appearance. - Describe the process of image stitching. - Relate the receptor exposure indicator values to technical factors, system calibration, part/beam/plate alignment and patient exposure. - Describe the response of PSP systems to background and scatter radiation. - Use appropriate means of scatter control. - Avoid grid use errors associated with grid cutoff. - Identify common limitations and technical problems encountered when using PSP systems. - Employ appropriate beam/part/receptor alignment to avoid histogram analysis errors. - Associate impact of image processing parameters to the image appearance. - Apply the fundamental principles of radiographic exposure to digital detectors.

+- Evaluate the effect of a given exposure change on histogram shape, data width and image appearance. - Formulate a procedure or process to minimize histogram analysis and rescaling errors. - Describe continuous quality improvement (CQI). - Differentiate between quality assurance (QA) and quality control (QC). - List the benefits of a quality control management to the patient and to the department.
+Examine the potential impact of digital radiographic systems on patient exposure and methods of practicing the as low as reasonably achievable (ALARA) concept with digital systems. - Discuss the appropriate use of electronic masking. - Describe picture archival and communications system (PACS) and its function. - Identify components of a PACS. - Define digital imaging and communications in medicine (DICOM). - Identify critical components of the DICOM header. - Explain the meaning of HIS, RIS, EMR and HL7. - Describe HIPAA concerns with electronic information. - Identify common problems associated with retrieving/viewing images within a PACS. - Compare monitor types (e.g. acquisition, display). - Describe the components of the various types of display monitors. - Discuss the impact of viewing angle, luminance, ambient lighting, and pixel size on image display. - Describe display monitor aspect ratio and its impact on image display.